Raffaele Maiello

-Raffaele Maiello (born 10 July 1991) is an Italian professional football player who plays as a midfielder for club Casarano.
+Raffaele Maiello (born 10 July 1991) is an Italian professional footballer who plays as a midfielder for club Casarano.

 Club career

 He made his Serie A debut for Napoli on 16 May 2010 in a game against Sampdoria when he came on as a substitute in the 86th minute for Luca Cigarini.

 On 29 January 2022, he joined Bari in Serie C on loan, with Bari holding an obligation to purchase his rights in case of promotion to Serie B.